QuiltMC/rfcs/rfc/0046-automated-test-framework-and-team.md

 ## Explanation

-Minecraft ships with it's testing framework so fabric API, forge API and QSL habe exposed it to mod developers and we can use it.
+Minecraft ships with it's testing framework so fabric API, forge API and QSL have exposed it to mod developers and we can use it.

 mojang dev explaining system: https://www.youtube.com/watch?v=vXaWOJTCYNg